barrettotte/IBMi-Book/docs/additional/call/java.md

-# Calling the IBMi with Java
+# Calling IBM i with Java

 Luckily, there is a pretty sweet package called **JTOpen** found at http://jt400.sourceforge.net/ and https://mvnrepository.com/artifact/net.sf.jt400/jt400/9.6

-The package provides a bunch of awesome features to make interfacing with the IBMi easier.
+The package provides a bunch of awesome features to make interfacing with IBM i easier.
 This example will only use it to run a DB2 SQL statement.

 ## Example Program
-To demonstrate communicating with the IBMi, we will be making a very simple java program.
+To demonstrate communicating with IBM i, we will be making a very simple java program.
-It will connect to the IBMi, run a DB2 SQL statement, output the results, and close the connection.
+It will connect to IBM i, run a DB2 SQL statement, output the results, and close the connection.

 The SQL execution will return a resultset of source members found in all PFs within a targeted library.